Jump to:

 6. Reclaimed pallet wood

-7. Log cabin style
+7. The log cabin style

 8. Bamboo screens